LucasNahuel945/weather-cli/README.md

 # weather-cli
-a comand line tool to know the weather status based on openweathermap.org
+This is a little command line based tool to knows weather status on a particular city.
+They use the openWeatherMap.org API for fetching weather data about the city